alexanderswerdlow/gen/README.md

 To modify the config from the command line, refer to this [Hydra guide](https://hydra.cc/docs/advanced/override_grammar/basic/).

 Many of the experiments make use of merging global configs to produce a final output.
 If you want to override the parent config for some module (i.e., set the config to the class defaults and ignore the parents), replace `dict(**kwargs)` with `builds(cls, populate_full_signature=True, zen_partial=True, **kwargs)`.

+## Known issues

+- Overriding datasets is a bit problematic as all datasets need all kwargs.
+- Segmentation maps when cropping sometimes have false where it should be true